Mass Deacidification: Saving the Written Word

 Mass Deacidification Report: Bookkeeper Process Evaluation.
 September 1994.
 [PDF: 191 KB / 29 p.]

-Project Description: Over several decades, the efficacy and cost-effectiveness of various mass deacidification reagents, compounds and procedures were tested by the Library of Congress.
-This has culminated in the use of a magnesium oxide procedure that has been tested, evaluated, and implemented to treat over a million books and paper sheets a year at the Library of Congress.
+Project Description: Over several decades, various mass deacidification reagents, compounds and procedures were tested by the Library of Congress.
+This has led to the use of a magnesium oxide procedure that has been tested, evaluated, and implemented to treat approximately 5.5 million books and a selection of manuscript materials at the Library of Congress.
 (For more information, see Mass Deacidification )

 Outcomes: